-Fixed Index Annuity Embedded Derivative Liability
+Fixed Index Annuity Embedded Derivative Liability and Market Risk Benefits

-Description of the As of December 31, 2022, the fair value of the Company's fixed index annuity embedded derivative liability totaled \$35.1 billion, net of coinsurance ceded.
+Description of the Matter As of December 31, 2022, the fair value of the Company's fixed index annuity embedded derivative liability totaled \$4.8 billion, net of coinsurance ceded.
 The Company's fixed index annuity contracts contain crediting features, where amounts credited to the contract's account value are linked to the performance of certain market indices.
 The index crediting feature is accounted for as an embedded derivative liability and reported at fair value as discussed in Notes 1 and 2 to the consolidated financial statements.
-Management reviews the assumptions used to determine the fair value of the embedded derivative on a quarterly basis.

-Auditing the valuation of the Company's fixed index annuity embedded derivative was complex because of the highly judgmental nature of the determination of the assumptions required to determine the fair value of the embedded derivative.
-In particular, the fair value was sensitive to the significant assumptions used to determine future policy growth including lapse, partial withdrawal, mortality, LIBR reset, LIBR utilization, and the expected cost of annual call options.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of the Company's controls over management's process for the development of the significant assumptions used in measuring the fair value of the embedded derivative for fixed index annuities.
+A subset of fixed index annuity and fixed rate annuity contracts include guaranteed minimum withdrawal benefits and guaranteed minimum death benefit features that are market risk benefits (MRB) measured at fair value as discussed in Notes 1, 2, and 8 to the consolidated financial statements.
+The Company's MRB assets and MRB liabilities totaled \$229.9 million and \$2,455.5 million, respectively, as of December 31, 2022.
+Auditing the valuation of the Company's fixed index annuity embedded derivative and MRBs was complex because of the highly judgmental nature of the determination of the assumptions required to determine the fair value of the embedded derivative and MRBs.
+In particular, the fair value was sensitive to the significant assumptions including the expected cost of annual call options and those used to determine future policy growth including lapse, partial withdrawal, mortality, lifetime income benefit rider (LIBR) reset, and LIBR utilization.
+Nonperformance risk and capital market performance are additional significant assumptions used in the valuation of the MRBs.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of the Company's controls over management's process for the development of the significant assumptions used in measuring the fair value of the embedded derivative for fixed index annuities and MRBs.
 These controls included, among others, the review and approval process management has in place for the development of the significant assumptions.

-To evaluate the judgment used by management in determining the assumptions used in measuring the fair value of the fixed index annuity embedded derivative, among other procedures, we involved actuarial specialists and evaluated the methodology applied by management in determining the fair value with those used in the prior period and in the industry.
-To evaluate the significant assumptions used by management in the methodology applied, we compared policyholder behavior assumptions to prior actual experience and management's estimate of prospective changes in the assumptions.
-In addition, we compared the expected cost of annual call options to actual and historical cost of annual call options.
-We performed an independent recalculation of the embedded derivative for a sample of policies for comparison with the actuarial model used by management.
+To evaluate the judgment used by management in determining the assumptions used in measuring the fair value of the fixed index annuity embedded derivative and MRBs, among other procedures, we involved actuarial specialists and evaluated the methodology applied by management in determining the fair value with those used in the prior period and in the industry.
+To evaluate the significant assumptions used by management in the methodology applied, we compared as applicable the significant assumptions noted above to historical experience, observable market data, and management's estimates of prospective changes in these assumptions.
+We also performed an independent recalculation of the embedded derivative and MRB for a sample of policies for comparison with the actuarial model used by management.